neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification.md

 ## 2. New

-* Serialization is specified with PackStream Version 2.
 * The `DISCARD` message can now discard an arbitrary number of records.
 * The `PULL` message can now fetch an arbitrary number of records.